corda/corda/docs/source/corda-network/index.md

 Introduction to Corda Network
 -----------------------------
-[Corda Network](https://corda.network/) is an publicly-available internet of Corda nodes operated by network participants.
-Each node is identified by a certificate issued by the network's identity service, and will also be identifiable on a network map.
+[Corda Network](https://corda.network/) is a publicly-available internet of Corda nodes operated by network participants.
+Each node is identified by a certificate issued by the network's identity service, and will also be discoverable on a network map.

 Corda Network enables interoperability – the exchange of data or assets via a secure, efficient internet layer – in a way that isn't possible with separate, isolated Corda networks.
 A common trust root surrounds all transactions, and a consistent set of network parameters ensures all participants may transact with each other.

 The network went live in December 2018, and is currently governed by R3.
-An independent, not-for-profit foundation has been set-up to govern the network, and a transitional board of participants will be elected in Spring 2019, which will oversee the foundation until democratic elections are held a year later.
+An independent, not-for-profit foundation has been set up to govern the network, and a transitional board will be selected from initial participants in Spring 2019, which will oversee the foundation until democratic elections are held a year later.
 See the [governance model](https://corda.network/governance/governance-guidelines.html) for more detail.

 The network will support many sub-groups of participants running particular CorDapps (sometimes referred to as 'business networks'),